 Notice of privacy practices

-Limits on use of personal medical information
+Limits on use of protected health information (PHI)

 Marketing is communication designed to encourage people to purchase a particular product or service.
-HIPAA requires that the patient’s specific authorization must be obtained before disclosing information for marketing purposes.
+HIPAA requires that the patient’s specific authorization must be obtained before disclosing PHI for marketing purposes.
 Health care providers must disclose any payments that will be received as a result of marketing.
 However, health care providers can freely communicate with patients about treatment options, products, and other health-related services, including disease-management programs.

 Health care professionals should take reasonable steps to ensure that their communications with the patient are confidential and in accord with patient preferences.
 For example, clinician-patient medical discussions generally should be in private, or a patient might prefer that the clinician call their office rather than home.
 Nonetheless, unless the patient objects, clinicians can share PHI with a patient’s immediate family members or someone known to be a close personal friend if the information relates to that person’s involvement with the patient’s care or payment for care and the information is limited to what is necessary to that person’s involvement.
 Clinicians are expected to exercise professional judgment.